kellykeene/node-express-typescript-orders/readme.md

 #### Code Improvements
 ##### General
-1. General project structure could be better organized to separate the API routes into an express routes file (use express router) for better readability and easier testing.
+1. General project structure could be better organized to separate the code into modules

    + created a routes/routes.ts file and moved all API endpoints into this file.
 Added calls to the business logic functions from here as well.
    +
    +